shammochanda/gym-journal-web-app/README.md

 Photograph integration still to be implemented.

-Website is not very responsive, some components need to be altered
+Website is quite responsive, but minicard UI might need to be changed to make the web app more sleek, currently slightly cluttered.

+(Future Plan is to make the photos the whole minicard)

 Currently, all future backend functionality is implemented using Redux.